vdaita/superdocs/README.md

+Superdocs is now published on the VSCode Extension Marketplace!
+Check it out [here](https://marketplace.visualstudio.com/items?itemName=VijayDaita.superdocs).
+Version 0.0.9 comes with a bug fix that was blocking Webview use.

 The **bring your own key version** is on the feat-byok branch.
 The release for it is linked [here](https://github.com/vdaita/superdocs/releases/tag/v0.0.7-byok-alpha).

 Bun backend has the backend code written for Bun.
 However, the regular backend folder is being used for Vercel Serverless functions.
 The extension codebase is in the extension folder, with the webview that the user interacts with in extension/webview.